Most people know dashboards are important. What they don’t know is how easy it is to mess up the UX design.

-A dashboard’s UX goes wrong when the information on display isn’t relevant to the people viewing it.
+A dashboard’s UX goes wrong when the display information isn’t relevant to the people viewing it.
 This is a simple concept that’s complex to execute.

 John Zavocki, a senior UX designer, provided an excellent example in his response to our State of UX Research Survey:

-So a design that was cluttered to the stakeholders was was more usable for the customers…”
+So a design that was cluttered to the stakeholders was more usable for the customers…”

 To design a genuinely useful dashboard, you have to start with the needs of the users.
 You must understand their goals, pain points, and workflows and align the user experience with those requirements.